Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 Flexible to any URI schema, following the generic RFC-3986 on URIs.
 This includes, but isn’t limited to: `https`, `wss`, `ipfs` (for CIDs), `dns`, and [`nosh`](./00008-uri-standards.md).
 Maximum length in Lexicons is 8 KBytes.

 ### `language`
-A string formatted as an [IETF Language Tag](https://en.wikipedia.org/wiki/IETF_language_tag), adhering to the [BCP 47](https://www.rfc-editor.org/info/bcp47) standard as outlined in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.txt) ("Tags for Identifying Languages").
-This standard is utilized across various web technologies, including HTTP and HTML, for language identification.
-The string must be a "well-formed" language tag per the RFC's definition.
-"Well-formed" tags that are not "valid" per the RFC should be disregarded by clients.
+A string formatted as an [IETF Language Tag](https://en.wikipedia.org/wiki/IETF_language_tag) should adhere to the [BCP 47](https://www.rfc-editor.org/info/bcp47) standard outlined in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.txt).
+This standard is widely used in web technologies like HTTP and HTML for language identification.
+The string must be a "well-formed" language tag as defined by the RFC.
+Clients should disregard "well-formed" tags that are not considered "valid" according to the RFC's specifications.

-Language tags can incorporate ISO 639 codes in two or three characters, presented in lowercase (e.g., `ja` for Japanese, `ban` for Balinese), possibly extended with regional sub-tags (e.g., `pt-BR` for Brazilian Portuguese) and additional subtags (e.g., `hy-Latn-IT-arevela`).
+Language tags can include ISO 639 code.
+These codes may be extended with regional sub-tags (e.g., `pt-BR` for Brazilian Portuguese) and additional subtags (e.g., `hy-Latn-IT-arevela`).

-These language codes are intended for semantic parsing, normalization, and matching rather than simple string comparison.
-For instance, a search engine might reduce language tags to their ISO 639 codes for the purposes of indexing and filtering, whereas a client application may utilize the complete language code for local text rendering.

 #### Examples
 - `en` for English